nataliaz87/capstone_stock_market/README.md

 Through a comparative analysis I selected Microsoft, Nike and KLA as the top 3 stocks based on the specific performance indicators.
 Had I invested in these 3 companies after the June 30, 2020 10-K release, I would have made a profit of 10%, 32% and 26% respectively.

 I also conducted a five-year stock price analysis of the top 3 performers and created average share price with forecasting charts for them.
-We can see quite a steady price growth
+We can see quite a steady price growth.

+The calculations are based on the Q3 2020 data only.

 # Conclusions
 There’s a lot more to learn and more data questions to answer.